GarfieldEats

 GarfieldEats was a ghost restaurant themed after the Garfield franchise.
 It was founded in 2018 by Nathen Mazri and Pascal Haider.
-The restaurant had locations in Dubai, U.A.E.; Toronto, Ontario and London, Ontario.
-The Toronto, Ontario location closed on November 9, 2020 due to the COVID-19 pandemic and a dispute over rent; an earlier dispute that year resulted in the restaurant closing temporarily.
+The restaurant had locations in Dubai, U.A.E.; Toronto, Ontario; and London, Ontario.
+The Toronto location closed on November 9, 2020 due to the COVID-19 pandemic and a dispute over rent; an earlier dispute that year resulted in the restaurant closing temporarily.
 It has since been reduced to a frozen foods brand, selling only "Big Cow" Lasagnas.

-GarfieldEats features entries such as lasagna (the title character's favorite food), Garfield-shaped pizza, "Garficcinos", smoothies, and Garfield-shaped dark chocolate bars.
+GarfieldEats featured entries such as lasagna (the title character's favorite food), Garfield-shaped pizza, "Garficcinos", smoothies, and Garfield-shaped dark chocolate bars.
 Customers could order food by using mobile phones attached to a restaurant's walls; or the GarfieldEats phone app for delivery.
 The app also allowed customers to play games and to watch episodes of Garfield and Friends.

-The restaurant's slogan, "Love Me, Feed Me, Don't Leave Me", is based on the Garfield quote "Love me, feed me, never leave me"; Nathen Mazri was particularly inspired by its appearance in Garfield: The Movie.
+The restaurant's slogan, "Love Me, Feed Me, Don't Leave Me", was based on the Garfield quote "Love me, feed me, never leave me"; Nathen Mazri was particularly inspired by its appearance in Garfield: The Movie.
 Mazri and Garfield creator Jim Davis have described GarfieldEats as "entergaging" (a portmanteau of "entertaining" and "engaging").

-After continuous struggles to pay their landlord and general unprofitability GarfieldEats shut down on Christmas Eve, 2021.
+After continuous struggles to pay their landlord and general unprofitability, GarfieldEats shut down in the winter of 2021.